priyankamadhwal/Python-Practice/Automate the Boring Stuff with Python/README.md

 Write a function that takes a string and does the same thing as the strip() string method.
 If no other arguments are passed other than the string to strip, then whitespace characters will be removed from the beginning and end of the string.
 Otherwise, the characters specified in the second argument to the function will be removed from the string.

 **8. MAD LIBS**
 Create a Mad Libs program that reads in text files and lets the user add their own text anywhere the word ADJECTIVE, NOUN, ADVERB, or VERB appears in the text file.

+**9. REGEX SEARCH**
+Write a program that opens all .txt files in a folder and searches for any line that matches a user-supplied regular expression.
+The results should be printed to the screen.